Resident Scholarship to Legislative Conference

 Application timeline: Because space is limited, interested residents are encouraged to apply as soon as they are able.
 The deadline to apply is June 30, 2023.
-Applications submitted after July 12 will be eligible to be considered for the next year's conference.
+Applications submitted after June 30 will be eligible to be considered for the next year's conference.

 For more information, contact Academy staff at firstname.lastname@example.org or (202) 712-2601.

 Applicants must be enrolled in an ACGME-accredited residency program at the start of the conference to qualify for this scholarship.
 Recipients of the scholarship must commit to a year-long involvement in AADA advocacy efforts by participating in grassroots email campaigns, discussions with district congressional offices, and actively promoting AADA advocacy amongst peers.
 AADA staff will provide reminders to recipients of reporting deadlines.

-Residents are not required to have any political knowledge or experience in order to attend the Conference or receive the scholarship.
-Advocacy trainings will be offered by a panel of health policy experts, which covers all aspects of the legislative process, as well as information about the legislators themselves.
+Residents are not required to have any political knowledge or experience to attend the Conference or receive the scholarship.
+Advocacy training will be offered by a panel of health policy experts, which covers all aspects of the legislative process, as well as information about the legislators themselves.

-Applications are reviewed on a rolling basis by the AADA Grassroots Advocacy Workgroup.
-Through the review process, the Grassroots Advocacy Workgroup may request additional information to address any questions or concerns about the application.
+Applications are reviewed by the AADA Grassroots Advocacy Task Force.
+Through the review process, the Grassroots Advocacy Task Force may request additional information to address any questions or concerns about the application.